Raptor007/X-Wing-Revival/README.txt

 take on the genre, with a focus on fast dogfighting, epic battles, multiplayer balance, and staying true to classic Star Wars ship designs.
 (TIE Fighters don't have missiles!)

+Basically: a 90's combat flight sim with early 2000's graphics and modern internet play.

 If you're looking for the official X-Wing title of 2020, check out Star Wars Squadrons: https://store.steampowered.com/app/1222730/STAR_WARS_Squadrons/

 == CREDITS AND THANKS ==

-Ship models were shamelessly pilfered from X-Wing Alliance asset files, including many beautiful high-res models from the X-Wing Alliance Upgrade Project. https://xwaupgrade.com/
+Ship models were shamelessly pilfered from X-Wing Alliance asset files, including some beautiful high-res models from the X-Wing Alliance Upgrade Project. https://xwaupgrade.com/

+The campaign uses voice clips from the Star Wars trilogy, Dark Forces, Indiana Jones, Rainbow Six, Rogue Spear, Halo, and the CollegeHumor sketch "Stormtroopers' 9/11".

 Special thanks to NoJoe, Peter, and Sawyer for all the test flights, and to The Rebel Alliance for helping me bring balance to the forces.